secretkeylabs/wallet-connect/webapp/README.md

     - stacks_contractCall - contract call (with post conditions)
     - stacks_contractDeploy - contract deploy

-    We pass these method names as array and keep `events` empty - depending on the wallet, the names MAY (and most likely WILL) be different!
-They must match what the wallet supports.
+    We pass these method names as array and keep `events` empty - They must match what the wallet supports.

     In our case it looks like this: